Burnham-on-Sea: Pier

-A 900 ft stone pier was erected in 1858 by the Somerset Central Railway.
+A 900 ft stone pier was erected in 1858 by the Somerset Central Railway, having been authorised by the Somerset Central Railway Act 1855 (18 & 19 Vict. c. clxxxii), with rails connecting to the nearby station.
 Soon afterwards, in 1860, a steamer service to Wales was inaugurated, but it was never a commercial success, and ended in 1888.
+The Somerset Central Railway had by now become the Somerset and Dorset Joint Railway, jointly owned by the London and South Western Railway and the Midland Railway, who decided to sell the pier.
+Transfer to the Burnham Investment Syndicate was authorised by the Burnham (Somerset) Pier Order 1906 confirmed by the Pier and Harbour Order Confirmation (No. 3) Act 1906 (6 Edw.
+7. c. cxv), and a year later a further transfer to the Burnham (Somerset) Pier Company was authorised by Burnham (Somerset) Pier Act 1907 (7 Edw.
+7. c. lxvi).
+The Barry Railway was an investor in this company, and became to operate a steam-ship service from Burnham to Barry Island, but it was also unsuccessful and ceased by 1910.

 The pier retains its railway lines under a surface coating of concrete.
+It is now owned by the local council.

 The concrete pier, built in 1911–1914, is claimed to be the shortest pier in Britain.
 However it is merely a beach pavilion, and is thus discounted by many pier experts.
 In 2008, it was rated amongst the top five piers in Britain by the Daily Express.

 The Royal Clarence Hotel

 The hotel was built in 1796 and incorporated the first bar in Burnham-on-Sea.

 Listed buildings

 The Esplanade along the sea front contains several listed buildings from the early 19th century, including number 44, which is also known as Steart House, and numbers 46 and 47.

 On Berrow Road, near the High Lighthouse, numbers 4, 6 and 8 were part of a terrace built between 1838 and 1841.
 Number 31 was previously a lodge.
 On the corner of Berrow Road and Sea View is a drinking fountain from 1897 with a single dressed stone pier and moulded plinth, topped by a cast iron urn.
 Each side has the lions head design with those on the north and south sides giving water into a Purbeck Marble bowl.